Own Occupation vs. Any Occupation Disability ClaimsUnderstand How Disability Occupation Standards Change Over Time

 The “any occupation” standard of disability is more difficult to meet.
 Under this standard, a person is considered disabled if they are unable to perform the material and substantial duties of any job for which the person may earn a certain percentage of their pre-disability earnings.
 Therefore, the evidence needed to support an “any occupation” disability claim includes vocational as well as medical evidence.

 Our firm represents clients at all stages of the disability insurance benefits claim process.
 If you have been denied disability benefits under either the “own occupation” or “any occupation” standard of disability, we’re ready to help.
-Contact one of Hawks Quindel’s experienced disability attorneys for a free consultation to discuss your claim.
+Contact one of Hawks Quindel’s experienced disability attorneys for a free case evaluation to discuss your claim.
 In Madison, WI call (800) 610-0040 or (608) 257-0040.
 In Milwaukee, WI call (800) 236-3348 or (414) 271-8650, or send us an email.